Closing Out the Estate; What Must Be Done

-By statute and case law, the Executor under a Last Will is required to settle a decedent’s estate expeditiously and efficiently and to distribute estate assets to designated beneficiaries.
-After collecting, itemizing estate assets and paying the decedent’s debts and taxes, the Executor/Administrator must do what is necessary to close out the estate.
-In order to accomplish this goal, the Estate representative must account to the beneficiaries when he or she proposes to be officially discharged from this position.
+By statute and case law, the Executor under a Last Will is required to settle a decedent’s estate in a timely manner and efficiently distribute estate assets to designated beneficiaries.
+After collecting and itemizing estate assets, paying the debts and taxes of the decedent, the Executor/Administrator must then close out the estate.
+In order to close out the estate, the estate representative must perform an accounting to the beneficiaries when he or she proposes to be legally discharged from his/her position.

-In general, there is no set time by which an Executor or Administrator must close an estate and distribute estate assets completion must be done pursuant to a “reasonable person” standard.
-If an estate is taxable, the Executor or Administrator should wait until the federal and/or state closing letter are received (tax waivers).
-In the event an estate is subject to both federal and state tax, the N.J.
-Transfer Inheritance Tax Branch will not release a state closing letter until the federal closing letter is received by its office.
+In general, there is no maximum or minimum time by which an Executor or Administrator must close an estate and distribute estate assets.
+Finalizing the estate must be done pursuant to a “reasonable person” standard.
+If an estate is taxable, the Executor or Administrator should wait until a federal and/or state closing letter is received (tax waivers).
+In the event an estate is subject to both a federal and NJ state tax, NJ Transfer Inheritance Tax Branch will not issue a closing letter until the IRS issues its closing letter.

-An Executor or Administrator by law is able to make distributions of estate assets directly to the intended beneficiaries with little or no formality and little or no paperwork.
+An Executor or Administrator by law can make distributions of estate assets directly to the intended beneficiaries with little or no formality and little or no paperwork.
 However, this formality is not without risks.
-Typically, the estate representative (executor, administrator) will not be discharged by the Surrogate’s Court unless Refunding Bonds and Releases are signed and filed.
-If the Last Will or administrator’s appointment requires a bond to be posted, the bond will continue to be imposed and the costs of discharging the bond will be the Estate’s responsibility.
-Although an Executor most often doesn’t have to be bonded, an Executor waives the protection of a Refunding Bond and Release by not having such a document signed by each beneficiary prior to distribution to him or her.
+Typically, the estate representative (executor, administrator) will not be discharged by the Surrogate’s Court unless Refunding Bonds and Releases are signed by beneficiaries and filed.
+If the Last Will or administrator’s appointment requires a bond to be posted, the bond premiums will continue to be billed to the estate and the costs of discharging the bond will be the Estate’s responsibility.
+Although an Executor most often doesn’t have to be bonded, an Executor waives the protection of a Refunding Bond and Release by not having this document signed by each beneficiary prior to distribution of their inheritance to him or her.
 Few attorneys will allow a client to close an estate without a signed release and refunding bond from each beneficiary.

 An estate can be closed in one of four fashions: (1) the funds can simply be distributed directly by the Executor or Administrator to estate beneficiaries; (2) the funds can be distributed to heir(s) after each signs a Release and Refunding Bond waiving his or her right to a formal accounting; (3) distribution can be made after the beneficiaries each execute a Refunding Bond and Release following receipt of an informal accounting; or (4) an Order has been signed and filed by a Court following the filing of a Verified Complaint and Order to Show Cause for approval of the Executor’s (or Administrator’s) formal or informal accounting to the heirs.